A Scheduler as a Lens into LLM Inference

 Capacity and cost

-Each job declares a Cost field.
-Each worker has a Capacity.
-Admission is gated on whether a worker has enough remaining capacity.
+Each job declares a Cost and each worker has a Capacity, and admission is gated on whether a worker has enough remaining capacity.
 The admit phase uses best-fit: the worker with the smallest available capacity that still fits the job, minimizing fragmentation.

 func (wp *WorkerPool) Admit(jobID string, cost int) (string, bool) {